The Northern UK Jewish Studies Partnership

 1. Regional, national and international training of postgraduates and post-doctoral researchers

-An annual themed research workshop in Jewish Studies which takes place over two days in Manchester.
+An annual themed research workshop in Jewish Studies which takes place over three days in Manchester.
 At this workshop doctoral and post-doctoral researchers receive subject-specific as well as generic research training from staff from the partnership institutions, including career and publishing advice.
 The workshops form part of the approved doctoral training programme of the AHRC-recognised North West Consortium Doctoral Training Partnership led by the University of Manchester, meant for doctoral students at participating institutions, regardless of whether they hold AHRC scholarships.
 The event is free and registered participants are eligible for financial assistance with costs of any necessary travel and accommodation.
 Please see the registration form, below.

 Workshop 4-6 July 2017, University of Manchester